 UW-Eau Claire educates nurses at the baccalaureate, master's and doctoral levels.
 We offer various options, including our pre-licensure program at our Marshfield site, for students seeking a Bachelor of Science (BSN) degree in nursing.
-Our Marshfield site is located in Marshfield Medical Center in Marshfield, Wisconsin.
-Courses are taught by UW-Eau Claire faculty located in Marshfield, by faculty from Eau Claire who travel to Marshfield, and via interactive distance education classrooms.
+Our Marshfield site is located in Marshfield Medical Center in Marshfield, Wisconsin in cooperation with Marshfield Clinic Health System.
+Courses are taught by UW-Eau Claire faculty located in Marshfield, by faculty from Eau Claire, and via interactive distance education classrooms.

 In the bachelor of science in nursing program at UW-Eau Claire's Marshfield site, the small classroom sizes and campus allow students easy access to their instructors and enable them to really connect at a personal level.
 The program prepares student nurses to succeed and becomes a foundation for a lifelong learning career.

 - Nursing - Marshfield Program - Bachelor of Science (BSN)

 Our nationally recognized nursing program graduates more than 150 BSN students each year.
 We offer exciting cultural immersion clinical experiences in places such as Mexico; Harlaxton, England; and South Dakota.
 Nearly 100 percent of our graduates have jobs or are continuing their education within one year of graduation.

 At UW-Eau Claire you can obtain a graduate degree in nursing and receive advanced role preparation as a clinical nurse specialist, nurse practitioner, nurse administrator or nurse educator.

 - Human Development